tyrelh/battlesnake2020/README.md

 ## Changelog
 * v3.2:
+    * If 1 enemy remains will not try to be bigger, will hunt its FUTURE_2 positions.
     * Will hunt if there are any snakes smaller.
 Wont always try to be the biggest snake if there are multiple enemies remaining.
     * Fix bug in edgeFill where DANGER zones were being marked KILL zones.
 * v3.1: